Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 We are ready to try out the Animated Floating Calendar.
 Open your Access Form in Form View and right-click on a Date Field.
 The new button on the Shortcut Menu, with the Fish Icon, and the Calendar Caption should be visible as shown below:

-Click on a date on the Calendar to insert that date into the field that you have right-clicked.
-If you don't want to insert a date and put away the Calendar instead, as I mentioned above, click on an empty area on the detail section of the Form, the Calendar will disappear.
+Click on a date in the Calendar to insert it into the field you previously right-clicked.
+If you decide not to insert a date and simply want to close the Calendar instead, just click on any empty area in the detail section of the form.
+The Calendar will then disappear.

-Normally the Calendar will appear to the right and bottom edge of the control that you have right-clicked.
-This may change if the Date Field is too close to the bottom or right edge of the Form.
-Then the Calendar will appear within the Form itself in an appropriate place nearest to the field, to fit its size.
-This may overlap the field that you have right-clicked.
-But you can click on the Calendar and insert a date into that field.
+Normally, the Calendar appears to the right and below the control you right-clicked.
+If the Date field is located near the bottom or right edge of the form, the Calendar automatically repositions itself to fit within the visible area, typically as close as possible to the field.
+In such cases, it may slightly overlap the field, but you can still click on the Calendar to insert a date without any issue.

-NB: The Program may not work correctly if you attempt to use the method on a Sub-form.
+NB: The Program may not work correctly if you attempt to use this method on a Sub-form.

 Download